 The Other Side of the Hall

-From 30 March, you’ll be able to experience a different side to Little Moreton Hall as you explore areas with a more recent story to tell.
+Experience a different side to Little Moreton Hall as you explore areas with a more recent story to tell.
+The former staff flat is open until 3 November and this is the last chance to see it set up as a family home.

 In this exhibition ‘The Other Side of the Hall’ you’ll discover the stories of four families from the twentieth century who lived here, from a young couple to new parents.
 Who were these modern inhabitants and what it was like to live in a wonky Tudor house in an era when boxy new builds and high rise flats are all the rage?